pedrosiracusa/caryocar/README.md

 Caryocar
 ========

-Caryocar is a Python package for building Species-Collector Networks (SCNs) and Collector CoWorking Networks(CWNs) models, introduced in my [MSc thesis](https://lncc-netsci.github.io/pedrocs/).
+Caryocar is a Python package for building Species-Collector Networks (SCNs) and Collector CoWorking Networks(CWNs) models from species occurrence data, as introduced in my [MSc thesis](https://lncc-netsci.github.io/pedrocs/).
 SCNs and CWNs extend the social network analytics and can be used for understanding the social structure behind biological collections.
 This package is built on top of [NetworkX](https://github.com/networkx/networkx).